Sumner-lab/NCBI_Genome_GFF_upload/README.md

 Uploading the genome (in fasta) and annotation in GFF (or GTF).

 **Prerequisites:**
-1. Cisco, make sure you have access to the RDS, if this is where the raw data are stored.
+a.
+Cisco, make sure you have access to the RDS, if this is where the raw data are stored.

 Steps.
 1a.
 Create a Bioproject for your Genome and annotation: https://submit.ncbi.nlm.nih.gov/subs/bioproject/
 - Make sure to say publish at latest year possible.
 You need to click on year and choose 2026 or beyond, further possible.
 - For these steps, you need to have information about the species, isolate and grant info.